lbryio/lbry.com/content/faq/how-to-publish.md

 8. You have the option to select/create the channel you would like to publish the content under.
 If no channel is selected, it will be posted anonymously.
 ![Select Channel or Anonymous](https://spee.ch/8/channel-createp.png)

-9. Type in the URL you want the content to be found under, along with a minimum of 0.0001 LBC deposit for the upload (current limit, may change in the future).
+9. Type in the URL you want the content to be found under, along with a minimum of 0.00000001 LBC deposit for the upload (default amount is higher due to publishing fees).
 If you are trying to outbid a user-friendly/common URL, the system will suggest a minimum bid to take over the content at that vanity URL.
 There may be a delay for this takeover.
-Check out the `#content` channel on our [Discord chat](https://chat.lbry.com) to see this information (search for your URL).
+Making your bid higher will result in (better discovery)[https://lbry.com/faq/trending) for your content.
 For more details regarding the URL or bid, check out our [naming document](/faq/naming).
 ![Video URL and Deposit](https://spee.ch/@clem:0/contentname.png)

 10.Under the `Price`, first, determine if you want to make your content free or set a price (in USD or LBC) per view.